post-self/post-self.github.io/about/universe.md

     * `theirs` --- when encountering a conflict, the conflicting portion of the halted instance's state is kept.
     * `ours` --- when encountering a conflict, the conflicting portion of the base instance's state is kept.

+### Fixes

+Fixing is a means of repairing damage to one's instance.
+Although no amount of damage suffered to the body will cause the instance to die, it might be preferable to not be broken.
+This is common for those who fight for enjoyment.

+Fixing involves forking from a previous moment, known as a checkpoint, instructing the new instance to perform a "fix", which is shorthand for a blithe merge with a `theirs` substrategy, and then quit.
+That means that the newly created (and fully intact) instance gains all of the memories, knowledge, experiences, and sensoria of the damaged instance.

+The new instance is effectively the old instance, just whole.

+### Syringes

+There are ways to modify one's instance in place, of course, and these are usually considered medical.
+To that end, code that modifies an instance tends to take the form of being bound to an object recognized as something medical: a syringe.
+It's a symbol, rather than something mechanical, which bears permissions to modify one's state.

+Although damage to instance bodies cannot lead to instance death, an instance crash is a good way to achieve the same goal.
+Effecting a crash is usually done with a bit of code.
+These are often attached to something well known to affect an instance, such as a syringe.
+During fighting with the intent to crash an instance, a syringe is the most common weapon.

 ### Exocortices

 Exocortices began as ways to store data in an easily accessible fashion for perusal later --- basically cellphones accessible through a neuro interface --- but the concept later transitioned into memory modules that weren't active until accessed directly.
 Things you could forget until deciding (or instructed) to remember.